Challenges for $\Lambda$CDM: An update: Other Tensions - Curiosities

-The average expansion rate approximation (AvERA) inhomogeneous cosmological simulation \cite{Racz:2016rss} uses the separate Universe conjecture to calculates the spatial average of the expansion rate of local mini-Universes predicts.
-It indicates under the inhomogeneity assumption, about $\sim 2-5$ times higher ISW effect than $\Lambda$CDM depending on the $l$ index of the spherical power spectrum \cite{Beck:2018owr}.
-Thus large scale spatial inhomogeneities could provide an explanation to this ISW excess signal.
+The average expansion rate approximation (AvERA) inhomogeneous cosmological simulation \citep{Racz:2016rss} uses the separate Universe conjecture to calculates the spatial average of the expansion rate of local mini-Universes predicts.
+It indicates under the inhomogeneity assumption, about $\sim 2-5$ times higher ISW effect than $\Lambda$CDM depending on the $l$ index of the spherical power spectrum \citep{Beck:2018owr}.
+Thus large scale spatial inhomogeneities could provide an explanation to this ISW excess signal. \citet{Giannantonio:2012aa} use angular cross-correlation techniques and combines several tracer catalogues to report $A_{ISW}\approx 1.38\pm 0.32$.